-Performance Evaluation: Categories and Performance Indicators (see Student Teacher Handbook for
+Performance Evaluation: Categories and Performance Indicators (See Student Teacher Handbook for complete form)

-Category 1: Planning and Preparation-Student teacherkandidate demonstrates thorough knowledge of content and pedagogil al skills in planning and preparation.
-Student teacher makes plans and sets goals based on the content to be taught/learned, their knowledge of as-signed students and his/her instructional context.
-Alignment: 354.33.
-(1)(i)(A), (B), (C), (G), (H)
+Category 1: Planning and Preparation- Student teacher candidate demonstrates thorough knowledge of content and pedagogical skills in planning and preparation.
+Student teacher makes plans and sets goals based on the content to be taught/learned, their knowledge of as- signed students and his/her instructional context.

+Alignment: 354.33. (l)(i)(A), (B), (C), (G), (H)